theunicornguild/the-reading-potato/19_enhancements/02_python_5_pagination.md

-As the number of articles increase in our website, we need a better way to view them.
+As the number of articles increases in our website, we need a better way to view them.
 Rather than having all the articles show up at once and the user would have to scroll down forever, it's better if separate them into pages.
-Just like when you google something, not all resukts are shown in one page, you'd have to click next to see the results of the 2nd page and so on.
+Just like when you google something, not all results are shown in one page, you'd have to click next to see the results of the 2nd page and so on.

 This is called `pagination`.
 So, we'll apply `pagination` to the articles list page.